Click2Cloud/Azure-Migrate/terraform-scripts/windows/readme.md

         Double-click TCP/IP.
 The TCP/IP Properties screen appears.
         For **Enabled** tab, select **Yes**.
 Then click **OK**.
         Restart the MSSQL server.
-        The database is ready to be connected to the Application.
+        The database is ready to connect to the application.
         > Default password for user **sa** is set to **MSAzure#123**
-    2. For Wide World Importers e-Commerce Website, copy wwi-build-app.ps1 to the logged in VM.
+    2. For Wide World Importers e-Commerce Website, copy wwi-build-app.ps1 from installer-scripts to the logged in VM.
-    Open PowerShell and run wwi-sql-schema-creation.ps1, this will create the required Sales database.
         Go to "C:/inetpub/wwroot" and open config.json file, replace SQL server details with your SQL server details.
         Restart the wwi-app website from IIS console.
         You can browse the website at localhost.
+    3. For Wide World Importers legacy database, copy 2 files from installer-scripts folder to the logged in VM.
+        i) SQLEXPR.exe
+        ii) wwi-campaign.ps1
+        iii) wwi-campaign-schema.sql
+        Run the exe file and perform the SQL 2005 installation.
+        Open PowerShell and run wwi-campaign.ps1, this will create the required Campaign database and tables.
+        The database is ready to connect to the application.